lzrmihnea/lzrmihnea.github.io/_posts/2017-04-21-JSON-BOM-file-import-issue-correction.markdown

 ## Short answer solution

-Replacing the first occurence of the extra added string with a method such as the following should fix this issue:
+Replacing the first occurrence of the extra added string with a method such as the following should fix this issue:

 {% highlight java %}
   public String cleanUpJsonBOM(String json) {